 Octo-rotors are well suited for larger payloads and exhibit higher safety levels.
-There are two wide spread topologies of octo-rotors, which are shown on Fig. 10 — on the left a classic octo-rotor helicopter based on the “star”-topology is shown and on the right — a classic octo-rotor helicopter based on the “square”-topology is presented.
+There are two wide spread topologies of octo-rotors, which are shown in Fig. 7 — on the left a classic octo-rotor helicopter based on the “star”-topology is shown and on the right — a classic octo-rotor helicopter based on the “square”-topology is presented.

 Figure 7.
 Classic octo-rotor helicopters: "star"-topology on the left and "square"-topology on the right.

 The XZ-series offers two octo-rotor models.
 Fig. 8 presents the H-airframe based model.

 Figure 8.
 XZ-2 octo-rotor helicopter based on the H-airframe paradigm

 Fig. 9 presents the torsion resistant airframe model, which has increased rigidity and less weight than its competitors.

 Figure 9.
 XZ-3 torsion resistant octo-rotor helicopter

 The XZ-series goes further.
 The next step is the XZ-6, which is a dodeca-rotor aircraft.
 It realizes extraordinary lifting capabilities utilizing the lifting power and optimal coverage of a 12-rotor design that guarantees the highest efficiency among all dodeca-copters present.
 XZ-6 is shown in Fig. 10.